Fully sponsored university diploma in protected area conservation | online

 Prerequisite courses — also available individually

-You will receive an individual certificate for each of these courses if you achieve at least 75% in the individual exams; save these individual certificates, as you will need to show them to register for the university certificate exam.
+You successfully complete a course and receive an individual certificate for it if you achieve at least 75% in the individual exam: save these individual certificates, because you will need to show them to register for the university certificate exam.

 - Protected Area Management in Africa / Gestion des aires protégées en Afrique (estimated at 60 hours).